Sahil3102/AI-Integrated-Smart-Farming-Platform/README.md

 4. Run tests
 5. Submit a pull request

-## License

-This project is licensed under the MIT License.

 ## Support

-For support, email support@smartagri.ai or create an issue in the repository.
+For support, email sahilhingu31@gmail.com or create an issue in the repository.

 ## Acknowledgments